ibm-cloud-docs/Cloudant/offerings/bluemix.md

 The Lite plan is free, and is designed for development and evaluation purposes. {{site.data.keyword.cloudant_short_notm}}'s full functionality is included, but Lite plan instances have a fixed amount of provisioned throughput capacity and data storage.
 The provisioned throughput capacity is fixed at 20 reads per second, 10 writes per second, and 5 global queries per second, and data storage is capped at 1 GB.

 Storage usage is checked daily.
 If you exceed your 1-GB storage limit, requests to the {{site.data.keyword.cloudant_short_notm}} instance receive a
-402 status code with the following error message, *Account has exceeded its data usage quota.
+402 status code with the following error message, *Account exceeded its data usage quota.
 An upgrade to a paid plan is required.* A banner also appears on the {{site.data.keyword.cloudant_short_notm}} Dashboard.
 You can still read and delete data.
 However, to write new data, you have two options.
 First, you can upgrade to a paid [Standard plan](#standard-plan), which removes the write limitation immediately.
 Alternatively, you can delete data so that your total storage falls under the 1-GB limit and wait until the next daily storage check runs for your instance to allow writes again.

 If you want to store more than one GB of data, or be able to scale provisioned throughput capacity, move to the [Standard plan](#standard-plan).